Frequently Asked Questions

 If I don’t have what you’re looking for, there are other people who might.
 Check out the competition:

-- Mark Spencer's Motion Templates
+- Ripple Training’s Motion Templates

-Mark is a leading Motion trainer and his templates look great.
+Mark Spencer is a leading Motion trainer and his templates look great.
 They could be perfect if you need well-designed full-screen titles.